 City problem · Geneva

-Our FINMA-regulated entity meets every Swiss standard.
-US enterprise legal still flags us as foreign-regulated.
+FINMA-regulated, but US legal still flags us as foreign-regulated.
 What now?

 The Swiss regulator is one of the most respected in the world.
 US enterprise legal does not dispute the substance.
 The US vendor-risk template defaults to US-named regulators.
 FINMA is not in the dropdown.
 The procurement clock stops while legal escalates.
 Rebuild how the regulatory standing is presented.

-Six signals the US procurement clock is running against the firm.
+Six signals the US procurement clock is running against GMA.

 • The vendor-risk questionnaire that comes back with comments.
 The US enterprise customer returns the security-and-compliance questionnaire with comments on the regulatory section.
 Legal needs more.

-• The procurement pause for legal review.
+• The procurement pause for legal evaluation.
 The commercial team confirmed the deal.
-Legal review pauses the contract for thirty to ninety days while the foreign-regulated flag is worked through.
+Legal evaluation pauses the contract for thirty to ninety days while the foreign-regulated flag is worked through.

 • The conditional contract clause.
 The US customer offers to close subject to additional indemnities or holdback terms that effectively reprice the deal.

 • The lost deal to a US-domiciled competitor.
 A weaker US-domiciled vendor wins the same RFP.
-The Swiss firm reads it as politics.
+The Swiss firm judges it as politics.
 It was the template.

 • The repeat question across three customers.
 The same regulatory question comes back from three different US enterprise customers in the same quarter.
 The materials are doing the asking.